ToshioCP/Gtk4-tutorial/src/sec12.src.md

 /* "open-response" signal handler */
 void
 user_function (TfeTextView *tv,
-               TfeTextViewOpenResponseType response-id,
+               TfeTextViewOpenResponseType response_id,
                gpointer user_data)
 ~~~

-- The signal "change-file" doesn't have parameter, so the handler's arguments are a TfeTextView instance and a user data.
+- The signal "change-file" doesn't have any parameters, so the handler's arguments are a TfeTextView instance and a user data.
-- The signal "open-response" signal has one parameter and its arguments are a TfeTextView instance, the signal's parameter and user data.
+- The signal "open-response" has one parameter and its arguments are a TfeTextView instance, the signal's parameter and user data.
-- The variable `tv` points the instance on which the signal is emitted.
+- The variable `tv` points to the instance on which the signal is emitted.
 - The last argument `user_data` comes from the fourth argument of `g_signal_connect`.
-- The `parameter` (`response-id`) comes from the fourth argument of `g_signal_emit`.
+- The `parameter` (`response_id`) comes from the fourth argument of `g_signal_emit`.

 The values of the type `TfeTextViewOpenResponseType` are defined in `tfetextview.h`.